asr-24/SentinelShare/README.md

 # SentinelShare

+> :warning: The Truffle Suite is being sunset as of writing this update.
+This project is dependent on npm package `@truffle/hdwallet-provider` and thus will also no longer be updated.

 This project aims to create a tamperproof data sharing platform that can be used to securely share data between organisations and third parties

 ## Folder structure